 Connect your education to the job.
-Whatever the specific question, be sure to connect your educational background to the job.
-Before your interview, make a list of the skills and experiences required for the job, and then think about courses you took and projects you completed that helped you develop those skills.
+Whatever the specific question, be sure to connect your educational background and other job qualifications to the position.
+Before your interview, make a list of the skills and experiences required for the position, and then think about courses you took and projects you completed that helped you develop those skills.

 Consider extracurricular activities.
 You don’t only have to include examples from coursework.
-Think about extracurricular activities at school that helped you develop certain skills or abilities necessary for the job.
+Think about extracurricular activities at school that helped you develop specific skills or abilities necessary for the job.

 Consider transferable skills.
 If you majored in a topic that is unrelated to the job, try to think of transferable skills you developed in your courses that apply to the job.
 For example, perhaps you majored in English but are applying for a job in consulting.
 Talk about how all of your essay assignments helped you develop communication skills, which are required for working with clients.

 Don’t be modest.
 Now is not the time to downplay your academic achievements.
-Don’t be afraid to mention an award you won, or an “A” you received on a project.
+Don’t be afraid to mention an award you won, or an “A” you received for a project.

 Don’t lie.
 If your grades were not good, or you did not complete your degree, don’t lie to the employer.
-He or she will easily be able to find out if you are lying.
+He or she will easily be able to find out whether you are lying.
 However, you can answer a question about your education honestly while still demonstrating why you are a good fit for the job.
-For example, if you did not complete your degree, you might emphasize the skills you did develop while in coursework, and then highlight the work experience you gained when you left school.
+For example, if you did not complete your degree, you might emphasize the skills you developed through your coursework, and then highlight the work experience you gained when you left school.

 Below are sample answers to the question, “Tell me about your educational background.”

 - My degree in American history helped me develop the research skills necessary for a job in library science.
-For example, for my senior project, I conducted research on historic newspapers at three different libraries, and also conducted extensive online research.
-My ability to find and read a variety of sources will allow me to help students that come to me with similar questions.
+For example, for my senior project, I conducted research on historical newspapers at three different libraries, and also conducted extensive online research.
+My ability to find and read a variety of sources will allow me to help students that approach me with similar questions.

 - While my major in English helped me develop strong communication skills, it was really my extracurricular activities that have prepared me for a job in project management.
-I was president of our school’s volunteer organization, which required organizing and running over a dozen volunteer events each year.
+I was president of our school’s volunteer organization, which required me to coordinate and run over a dozen volunteer events each year.
 For our annual gala fundraiser, I managed a team of twenty-five volunteers.
-Because of these experiences, I am able to effectively manage people and run long-term projects.
+Because of these experiences, I am now able to effectively manage people and oversee long-term projects.